balajis183/meta-API/send-message-through-template.md

 - `to` is the recipient's WhatsApp number in international format.

-### To recipient receives this message in their whatsapp Account !!
+### Recipient receives this message in their whatsapp Account !!

 The template has this text predefined!!!
 ```